 What is Economic Efficiency?

-Economic efficiency is, in the most general sense, some function of the ratio of the actual value of an economic variable to the potential value of that same economic variable.
+Economic efficiency is, in mathematical terms, a function of the ratio of the actual value of an economic variable divided by the potential value of that same economic variable.

 Economic Efficiency Formula